BishopFox/sliver/docs/sliver-docs/pages/docs/md/Getting Started.md

-**⚠️ NOTE:** This guide is intended for experienced red teamers, but we also have a [Beginner's Guide](/docs?name=Beginner's-Guide) for a more beginner friendly tutorial.

 ## Server Setup

 Download the latest server [release](https://github.com/BishopFox/sliver/releases) for your platform, and just run the binary.
 That's it, you're pretty much done.